cla-bit/PayStackEase/docs/source/aapplepay.rst

         :rtype: dict

     .. important::
-        The :py:meth:`~paystackease.apis.apple_pay.ApplePayClientAPI.register_domain` method can only be called with one domain or subdomain at a time.
+        The :py:meth:`~paystackease.async_apis.aapple_pay.AsyncApplePayClientAPI.register_domain` method can only be called with one domain or subdomain at a time.

-    .. py:method:: unregister_domain(domain_name: str)→ dict
+    .. py:method:: async unregister_domain(domain_name: str)→ dict

         :param domain_name: The domain name.
         :type domain_name: str